LangyTangy/351-Project-3/Program3/Readme.txt

-This project consists of all four required features (Cutscene Cameras, Player can Kick, Shoot at Targets, and Dynamic Soundtrack) in addition to the choice feature, Enemies Shoot Back, as outlined by the rubric.
+This project consists of all four required features (Cutscene Cameras, Player can Kick, Shoot at Targets, and Dynamic Soundtrack) in addition to the choice feature, Bandits Shoot Back, as outlined by the rubric.

 Cutscene cameras were handled using Unity's built in